intel/ai-reference-models/quickstart/image_recognition/tensorflow/resnet50v1_5/training/cpu/README_DEV_CAT.md

    <tbody>
       <tr>
          <td>training.sh</td>
-         <td>Uses mpirun to execute 2 processes with 1 process per socket with a batch size of 56 for the specified precision (fp32 or bfloat16).
-Logs for each instance are saved to the output directory.</td>
+         <td>Uses mpirun to execute 1 processes with 1 process per socket with a batch size of 1024 for the specified precision (fp32, bfloat16 or fp16).
+Checkpoint files and logs for each instance are saved to the output directory.</td>
       </tr>
    </tbody>
 </table>

+Note that the ImageNet dataset is used in these ResNet50 v1.5 examples.

 ## Datasets

-SSD-ResNet34 training uses the COCO training dataset.
-Use the [instructions](https://github.com/IntelAI/models/tree/master/datasets/coco/README_train.md) to download and preprocess the dataset.
+Download and preprocess the ImageNet dataset using the [instructions here](https://github.com/IntelAI/models/blob/master/datasets/imagenet/README.md).
+After running the conversion script you should have a directory with the ImageNet dataset in the TF records format.

+Set the `DATASET_DIR` to point to this directory when running ResNet50 v1.5.

 ## Docker Run
 (Optional) Export related proxy into docker environment.